the-RAT-Lab/Les-Paulverizer/README.md

 - Connect to MIDI Button: Prompts a requst to access MIDI devices and allows for reading MIDI input (Les Paulveriser module or any MIDI device)

 This website was built within the React + Vite frameworks with JSX, distributed via Node.js.

+## Contributing

+Navigate to the [CONTRIBUTING.md](./CONTRIBUTING.md) file for guidelines on how to contribute to the project.

+Music, audio, and other creative works produced using the Les Paulverizer are not considered Contributions and remain the sole property of their creators.